ymentha14/EmoDB/README.md

     │   ├── mfcc                # mfcc converted files from wav directory │   ├── wav                 # wav files from the EmoDB dataset ├── docs                    # documentations
+    │   ├── Presentation.pdf    # Presentation of the project/results
+    │   ├── Source.pdf          # Main source of the project
     ├── results                 # results images
     ├── `Report_SER.ipynb`      # Complete analysis and results of the project ├── static                  # CSS files for the GUI